apsalverda/assets-checker-python/README.md

 ### Introduction

-This is a simple tool that identifies missing assets (such as image, audio and video files) referenced in content JSON.
+This tool identifies missing assets (such as image, audio and video files) referenced in content JSON.

 ### Example output